 • The analysts also state that many new jobs were lost as small businesses failed and those people reentered the labor force.

-• The labor force participation rate held at 62.7 percent.
+• The labor force participation rate held at 62.4 percent.
 This rate is calculated by dividing the sum of all workers employed or actively looking for a job by the working-age population.
 It also fluctuates due to people taking a second job to meet ends.

 • Many people were resigning to pursue new career paths due to perceived health risks, the desire for more remote work, and a better work-life balance.
 New technology-based jobs are affecting this trend.
+That trend now seems to be reversing, especially the larger firms.

 • For those under $50K, there is even some incentive not to work and collect benefits, contributing to the current unemployment rate.